makersacademy/frontend-api-challenge/README.md

 The page is clunky - some timeouts could probably be reduced - but it works.
 At present, if I delete a post, unless the timeout is long then reloading the peeps doesn't register that it has been deleted.

 I've tried to ensure that it's DRY.
 I created custom headers so that I could reuse the postData function, passing it a different header where necessary.

-The node modules have not been used.
-They are a relic of me trying to get testing to work.